anlandong/Design-Space-Lab-Tutorial/README.md

 # Design-Space-Lab-Tutorial
 ---
-Author: Anlan Dong
+Author: Tim Tham

 Participants:

-- A.D
+- T.T

 This is the folder for Design Space Lab's Python Tutorial files.